Forward selection and post-selection inference in factorial designs: Simulation

 \section{Simulation}

-In this section, we use simulation studies to demonstrate the finite-sample performance of the proposed forward screening framework and the inferential properties of the RLS-based estimator.
-More concretely, our simulation results verify the following properties of the proposed procedure and estimators: \begin{enumerate}[label = \textbf{(G\arabic*)}] \item The RLS-based estimator $\hgamma_\textsc{r}$ demonstrates efficiency gain (in terms of improved power and shortened confidence interval) compared to the simple moment estimator $ \hgamma $ for general causal parameters defined by sparse weighting vectors. \item The factorial forward screening procedure provided in Algorithm \ref{alg:forward-ms} can improve the performance of effect screening compared to naive procedure (i.e., screening without leveraging the heredity principle). \end{enumerate} \ref{goal:RLS} echoes our discussion on the comparison of CLT conditions and asymptotic variance in Remark \ref{rmk:clt-conditions} and Proposition \ref{prop:ARE-comparison}. \ref{goal:forward} verifies the results in Theorem \ref{thm:marginal-t} and \ref{thm:be-perfect-ms} and checks the finite sample behaviors of the proposed procedures.
-For both goals, we will vary the sample size and effect size to provide a comprehensive understanding of their performance.
+In this section, we use simulation to demonstrate the finite-sample performance of the proposed forward selection framework and the inferential properties of the RLS-based estimator.
+Our simulation results verify the following properties of the proposed procedure and estimators: \begin{enumerate}[label = \textbf{(G\arabic*)}] \item The RLS-based estimator $\hgamma_\textsc{r}$ demonstrates efficiency gain (in terms of improved power and shortened confidence interval) compared with the simple plug-in estimator $ \hgamma $ for general causal parameters defined by sparse weighting vectors. \item The factorial forward selection procedure provided in Algorithm \ref{alg:forward-ms} can improve the performance of effect selection compared to naive procedure (i.e., selection without leveraging the heredity principle). \end{enumerate} \ref{goal:RLS} echoes our discussion on the comparison of conditions and asymptotic variance for central limit theorems in Remark \ref{rmk:clt-conditions} and Proposition \ref{prop:ARE-comparison}. \ref{goal:forward} verifies the results in Theorem \ref{thm:marginal-t} and \ref{thm:be-perfect-ms} and checks the finite sample behaviors of the proposed procedures.
+For both \ref{goal:RLS} and \ref{goal:forward}, we will vary the sample size and effect size to provide a comprehensive understanding of their performance.